How to Keep Your Family Safe When You Have a Patio DoorJuly 15, 2014

 To combat these potential security threats and injuries, we’ve compiled a list of top tips that (if adhered to) should make sure your patio doors are as secure and safe as they are attractive.

 This might sound a little silly on the surface, but you’d be surprised just how effective a method of dissuasion this can be.
 By placing a decal on your patio door (preferably close to the handle so they don’t miss it) that states something along the lines of “Alarm System Activated”, or even “Big Dog Inside”, thieves might have a second thought when they’re weighing up whether or not your home is worth the effort.
-The decals will also have the added bonus of making the door more visible to your youngsters.

 Use Curtains or Blinds